By Clem Sunter.

 Before painting different scenarios about what can happen in your world, we insist that you consider both types of flags as a guide to how you select the scenarios and assign a probability to them.
 To be a foxy futurist, you need to be grounded in the present and aware of the flags to watch (and the flags you missed in the past).

-These five intellectual giants gave us the foundation on which our programme to develop 21st century foxes is built.
+These six intellectual giants gave us the foundation on which our programme to develop 21st Century foxes is built.
 London is challenging at the moment because nobody knows the true consequences of Brexit.
 Particularly as a young person still at school, you need a solid framework to debate the scenarios with your family and friends.
 Hopefully, we are providing that.

 Originally published on News24.com, 6 December 2017.

-For more information on the Growing Foxes programme, contact Chantell.
+For more information on the Growing Foxes programme, click here.